 You must follow the same procedure for most other spouses living in the United States and married to a U.S. citizen, using the Adjustment of Status (AOS) process to file your application from within the United States.

-You and your spouse will first need to file the following forms — typically at the same time (filing these separately is an option but would be unusual in most cases):
+You and your spouse will first need to file the following forms:

 - The family sponsorship form — or Form I-130 (officially called the “Petition for Alien Relative”) — to be completed and signed by your spouse who is a U.S. citizen

 - The green card application — or Form I-485 (officially called the “Application to Register Permanent Residence or Adjust Status”) — to be completed and signed by you, the F-1 student

-As long as you married your U.S.-citizen spouse “in good faith” — that is, you did not marry for the sole purpose of obtaining a green card, which you’ll need to prove to the U.S. government — you should be able to receive your green card within 10 to 13 months from the time USCIS receives your application package.
+As long as you married your spouse (who is a U.S. citizen) “in good faith” — meaning you did not marry just to obtain a green card, which you’ll need to prove to the U.S. government — your green card should arrive within to months from the time USCIS receives your application package.

 Boundless stays with you until the green card finish line, helping you keep on top of interview preparation, follow-on forms, and every other important milestone along your immigration journey.
 Learn more, or check your eligibility for free.